hellerve/blog/wip/Thoughts_on_Identity.md

 As with all highly abstract, fundamental ideas it is easy to get lost in them.
-“Zen and the Art of Motorcycle Maintenance” stylizes this as “the high country of thought”, and the book tells a vivd story of what can go wrong if you lose your way.
+“Zen and the Art of Motorcycle Maintenance” stylizes this as “the high country of thought”, and the book tells a vivid story of what can go wrong if you lose your way.

-Personally, I like to dip in and out of that “hight country of thought”, just for a bit to entertain myself and maybe bring back something of value for the rest of my life.
+Personally, I like to dip in and out of that “high country of thought”, just for a bit to entertain myself and maybe bring back something of value for the rest of my life.
 Sometimes that works, sometimes I feel like my inquiries are too shallow to provide real value.